 iv) Day-to-day Risk Management: Management and staff at the Company's facilitiesassets and functions identify and manage risk promoting safe compliant and reliableoperations.
 These requirements along with business needs and the applicable legal andregulatory requirements underpin the practical plans developed to help reduce risk anddeliver strong sustainable performance.

-BOARD OF DIRECTOR'S & KEY MANAGERIAL PERSONNELS
+BOARD OF DIRECTOR'S & KEY MANAGERIAL PERSONNEL: Independent Directors:

-All Independent Directors have given declarations that they meet the criteria ofindependence as laid down under Section 149(6) of the Companies Act 2013 and Clause 49 ofthe Listing Agreement.
-Your directors satisfy about their independency.
+All Independent Directors have given their declaration that they meet the criteria ofindependence as laid down under Section 149(6) of the Companies Act 2013.
+Your directorsare satisfied about their independency.

 The Board meets at regular intervals to discuss and decide on Company/business policyand strategy apart from other Board business.
 However in case of a special and urgentbusiness need the Board's approval is taken by passing resolutions through circulationas permitted by law which are confirmed in the subsequent Board meeting.

-There is no fraud which are not reportableby the Auditors to the Central Governmentand which needs to be disclosed in the Boardreport during the year under review.
+There is no fraud which are not reportable by the Auditors to the Central Governmentand which needs to be disclosed in the Board report during the year under review.

 During the year in accordance with the Companies Act 2013 the Board has following 4(Four) Committees as follows: